On Tuesday, August 4, 2020 I was woken by my mum calling me down the stairs and could hear the panic in her voice.

-I rushed downstairs and found Frank sitting upright in his bed, with just his head shaking.
+I rushed downstairs and found Frank sat upright with his head trembling and fear in his face.

 I knew instantly that it was some form of seizure or tremor, but he was fully aware of his surroundings and it wasn’t really convulsions.
 But the fact he could understand what was going on but couldn’t stop it was devastating to watch.

 We gave him some space, and I took a few short videos of his shaking to send to the vet.
 I also sent it to a few friends including a dog specialist, a veterinary nurse, a dog walker and a friend whose dog has epilepsy, to get some experienced opinions.

 Frank’s head was shaking rapidly and uncontrollably in a ‘no’ movement, each lasting about five minutes.
 He was easily distracted out of his shakes if you offered him a treat, or asked him to follow you.